 The RTP/SCS is required to contain a Policy, Action, Financial Element, Sustainable Communities Strategy (SCS), and to reference environmental and air quality documents.
 The RTP/SCS is to be adopted by the BCAG Board of Directors, and then submitted to Caltrans and the CTC.
 State regulations require the SCS be distributed to the California Air Resources Board for approval, once adopted by the BCAG Board of Directors.
 Federal regulations issued by the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) also require the development and adoption of an RTP/SCS.

 Air Quality Requirements

-The purpose of the air quality conformity determination is to ensure that BCAG's plans and programs "conform" to all applicable federal air quality requirements.
-The last conformity determination was adopted by the BCAG Board of Directors on September 27th, 2016 as part of adoption to the 2013 FTIP and amendment to the 2008 RTP.
-This conformity determination relied on a previous regional emissions analysis.
+The purpose of this conformity determination is to ensure that BCAG's plans and programs "conform" to all applicable federal air quality requirements.